 As far as taking something to the ordination ceremony, for most special occasions in Thailand family and friends give a gift of money.
 Put a few hundred baht in an envelope with your name on the front and hand it to the mother or father of the man who is going to be a monk.
-The monk ordination ceremony is extremely expensive, so the money is used to help pay for the cost.
+The monk ordination ceremony is expensive, so the money helps pay for the cost.

-Mostly, remember, Thais love to have fun so, even on solemn occasions, you’ll still have a relaxing and fun time.
+Mostly, remember, Thais love to have fun so, even on solemn occasions, you will still have a relaxing and fun time.
 If you do anything wrong, don’t worry.
-If it’s a genuine mistake, Thais will always make allowances, and will probably laugh right along with you.
+If it is a genuine mistake, Thais will always make allowances, and will probably laugh right along with you.

 Most importantly, enjoy the Buddhist monk ordination ceremony for what it is — a unique experience most non-Thais will not get to experience.
 And, remember, take lots of photos as well.
-You’re allowed to take them at any time during the ceremony, and the Thais definitely will, so do so.
+You are allowed to take them at any time during the ceremony, and the Thais definitely will, so do so.